 2019 Top Challenges and Concerns

 Nearly half of respondents (49%) reported that payer reimbursement requirements remain a leading deterrent to growth.
 This represents a slight increase over 2018, when 48% of respondents selected payer requirements as a top impediment to growth.
 Survey results revealed:

 In 2019, the vast majority (88%) of respondents selected improving care coordination as a top opportunity for cost savings, more than doubled from 2018 (41%).
 Other areas identified for cost savings opportunities included:

 Respondents named the following as top services or programs for planned growth in 2020:

 Survey results reflect limited adoption of telehealth for delivery of cancer services.

 Fewer than half of respondents (45%) report using telehealth to deliver tumor boards.
 Thirty-two percent are using telehealth to deliver genetic counseling services, while only about one-quarter (24%) are leveraging this technology to host molecular tumor boards.

-The full 2018 Trending Now in Cancer Care Survey is available to ACCC members only.
+The full 2019 Trending Now in Cancer Care Survey report and cohort reports are available for download to ACCC members only.